Plant Health Problems

 Arborvitae soft scale, Parthenolecanium fletcheri.

 This is a small brown hemispherical scale occurring on arborvitae and yew.
 A dormant application of ultrafine horticultural oil can be applied to control overwintering nymphs.
-If needed, malathion sprays, applied in late April, early July and early September have given good control.
-Imidacloprid, applied as a soil drench in early spring, provides systemic, season-long control.
-Consult the label for dosage rates and safety precautions.
+If needed, malathion, applied in late April, early July and early September should give good control.
+Imidacloprid, a restricted use insecticide applied as a soil drench by a licensed pesticide applicator, will provide season-long systemic control.
+Consult the labels for dosage rates and safety precautions.

 Redcedar bark beetle, Phloeosinus dentatus.